The Darkest Part of the Forest by Holly Black

 Holly Black's writing is both profoundly understated and eloquent beyond measure.
 The way she can pack a single sentence with tremendous emotion left me speechless and craving more.
 The world building of Fairfold was perfectly executed, "info dumping" transformed into gorgeous prose, I was enraptured from the very first page.

-Something else really struck a chord with me and should be praised, in this story we have a young male gay character who is out, and not a single aspect of this is trivialized by some ignorant stereo type.
+Something else really struck a chord with me and should be noted, in this story we have a young male gay character who is out, and not a single aspect of this is trivialized by some ignorant stereo type.
 Ben speaks of love and insecurity, he speaks of family and self evaluates, he is a wonderfully realized character with a rich sense of humanity.
 All too often "the gay guy" is coined as some cartoony mishmash of the exaggerated, a trite plot point rather than a complex and compelling character.
 Holly Black masterfully normalized his sexuality in a way I feel should be embraced by all.